2020-09-18

 It's a quite large system of smallish caves and passages with wooden platforms and furniture here and there, as well as an occasional stone staircase.
 It's sparsely inhabited by bandits on whom we sneak up without effort.
 The place is in a very bad state of repair (or has possibly suffered a small earthquake) and the lighting is ghastly, as are some design elements.

 Passages go in various directions and I've no idea where we should go.
-We are surely leaving more than half of the enemies behind.
+We are surely leaving more than half of the enemies behind in this unnavigable maze.
 Almost three hours later, we find an upward stone staircase.
 Could it lead to the surface?

 Yes, it does: